MEITREX/infrastructure/readme.md

 - **dapr.tf**: Deploys the Dapr runtime using Helm charts.
 Also includes the setup for state and pub-sub components using Redis.
 - **keel.tf**: Manages the deployment of Keel, a tool used for automated Kubernetes deployments, via Helm charts.
 - **keycloak.tf**: Handles the setup for Keycloak, used for identity and access management.
 It utilizes Helm charts for deployment and includes admin user and password settings.
 - **prometheus.tf**: Deploys the prometheus stack into a separate prometheus namespace to monitor the MEITREX application.
+The stack contains prometheus itself, the Alert Manager and Grafana.

 ### Frontend Deployment